 Sector Exposure and Top Holdings

-Looking at individual holdings, Hengan International Group Co.
-Ltd. (1044-HK) accounts for about 4.22% of total assets, followed by China Resources Land Limited (1109-HK) and Ptt Global Chemical Plc Nvdr (PTTGC.R-TH).
+Taking into account individual holdings, Hengan International Group Co.
+Ltd. (1044-HK) accounts for about 4.43% of the fund's total assets, followed by China Resources Land Limited (1109-HK) and China Mobile Limited (941-HK).

-Its top 10 holdings account for approximately 32.99% of EDIV's total assets under management.
+EDIV's top 10 holdings account for about 32.76% of its total assets under management.

 Performance and Risk

-The fund has a beta of 0.88 and standard deviation of 22.85% for the trailing three-year period, which makes EDIV a medium risk choice in this particular space.
-With about 126 holdings, it effectively diversifies company-specific risk.
+EDIV has a beta of 0.88 and standard deviation of 22.25% for the trailing three-year period, which makes the fund a medium risk choice in the space.
+With about 131 holdings, it effectively diversifies company-specific risk.

-SPDR SP Emerging Markets Dividend ETF is not a suitable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
-Instead, there are other ETFs in the space which investors should consider.
+SPDR SP Emerging Markets Dividend ETF is a reasonable option for investors seeking to outperform the Broad Emerging Market ETFs segment of the market.
+However, there are other ETFs in the space which investors could consider.

 Investors looking for cheaper and lower-risk options should consider traditional market cap weighted ETFs that aim to match the returns of the Broad Emerging Market ETFs.